SeldonIO/seldon-core/docs-gb/performance-tests.md

+---
+description: Learn how to run comprehensive performance tests for Seldon Core 2 deployments using k6 load testing.
+This guide covers synchronous and asynchronous inference testing, pipeline performance benchmarking, server load testing, and best practices for measuring and optimizing ML model serving performance in production environments.
+---

 # Performance tests
 This section describes how a user can run performance tests to understand the limits of a particular SCv2 deployment.